ossf/community/wg-securing-critical-projects/README.md

 The [Focus](#focus) section below describes what is in and out of scope, and [Governance](#governance) section describes how our operations are consistent with OSSF policies with links to more detailed documents.

-### Objective

-To the best of our efforts, the goals of the working group are:

-1. Identify critical open source software (OSS) projects.
-2. Secure those projects.

 ## Motivation

 <table align="right">